-ILM timestamp PID operation status 0 elapsed_time filelist
+ILM timestamp PID operation status 0 elapsed\time filelist

-PID Process ID of the ILM process which created the record.

-operation Either "migrate", "purge", "recall", or "list".

-status Either "SUCCESS" or "FAILURE".
+timestamp Date and time the record was written to file.
+PID Process ID of the ILM process which created the record. operation Either "migrate", "purge", "recall", or "list". status Either "SUCCESS" or "FAILURE". elapsed_time End time minus start time (seconds).